miketully426/AttendanceTracker/README.md

-This is an attendance tracking application.
+This is an tracking application.